A probabilistic approach to continuous differentiability of optimal stopping boundaries: Setting and main result

 where $(\Theta_h)_{h>0}$ is a family of non-linear functionals of the paths of the triple $(\rho,J, f(b)\big)$ (cf.\ Proposition \ref{prop:vpitman}) parametrised by the distance from the boundary $h=f(x)-f(b(t))$.
 The key step in the proof of Theorem \ref{thm:main} is represented by Theorem \ref{thm:expansion} which, via several technical lemmas (cf.\ Lemmata \ref{lem:delta}--\ref{lem:V2h}), yields an expansion of the form

 for another non-linear functional $\Pi$ of the paths of $(\rho,J, f(b)\big)$.
+It is precisely in this expansion that we appreciate the advantage of working with the pair of processes $(\rho,J)$ rather than $(W,\bar W)$.
+Indeed, in numerous instances we can perform explicit calculations using that the conditional law of $J_t$ given the path $(\rho_s)_{s\le t}$ is uniform on $[0,\rho_t]$ (cf.\ Section \ref{sec:pitman} for details).
 Returning to the original coordinates (i.e., accounting for the relation between $h=f(x)-f(b(t))$ and $\delta=x-b(t)$) from such an expansion we finally find the form of the function $\Lambda(t)$ mentioned above and then the expression for $\dot b$ (cf.\ Proposition \ref{prop:dotb}).
 Continuity of the mapping $t\mapsto \Lambda(t)$ requires some additional work that we perform in Lemma \ref{lem:lambdacont}.